LeoGanz/JVM-BidText/README.md

 As the `spring` branch is our main branch, this has the benefit of keeping access to a proper configuration system and this README file.
 We recommend staying in the `spring` branch.

+We provide links to the repositories of the case studies and test cases in the following sections.
+Additionally, an all-in-one archive with all case studies and test cases is available at [https://doi.org/10.5281/zenodo.14033511](https://doi.org/10.5281/zenodo.14033511).

 ### Evaluation on LeakyCode (Case Study on Hand-Crafted Examples)
 No changes to default configuration required.